stevew817/AMS2ZWAVE/README.md

 ** Uses list identifiers to parse the incoming information.
 This means a firmware update would be required to support any new meters appearing on the
 Norwegian market.
 Shouldn't be much of an issue, since the firmware does support OTA updates.
 ** Lives in a [separate repository](http://github.com/stevew817/ams-han-parser)
+* Implemented configuration CC to support changing the reporting frequency

 Todo:
-* Implement configuration CC to support changing the reporting frequency
 * Add separate endpoints for getting phase-specific values on three-phase meters (root endpoint reports total values).

 To build the firmware: